-Everything in this position description is considered to be an essential function of this position.
-Performs all other duties as assigned.
+Everything in this Position Description is considered to be an essential function of this position.

 **Minimum Eligibility Requirements: ** Must be a United States citizen of at least 18 years of age and possess and maintain: